 Go to the Last Cell in Google Sheets

 In Google Sheets, when you delete cells, formatting is also deleted so there won’t be empty cells between the data and the last cell.
-If you were to use the CTRL + END shortcut, it will always navigate to the last cell of the sheet (Z1000).
+If you use the CTRL + END shortcut, it always navigates to the last cell of the sheet (Z1000).